pichim/PES_Board/docs/markdown/ir_sensor.md

 ## Practical Tips

 * Remember that reliable measurements can only be made within the measurement range.
-Be especially careful near the minimum range because of its course near this point (see distance measuring characteristics chart in the technical documentation of the sensor).
+Be especially careful near the minimum range because of its curve near this point (see distance measuring characteristics chart in the technical documentation of the sensor).
 * It is important to note that the underlying principle of this measurement method is based on the reflection of a light beam.
-There for, the measurement is significantly influenced by the surface of the reflecting object.
+Therefore, the measurement is significantly influenced by the surface of the reflecting object.
 Measuring objects with a surface that reflects light rays poorly will degrade the accuracy.

 ## Analog Distance Sensor

-The ``AnalogIn`` class is a driver provided in the ``mbed-os`` libary.
+The ``AnalogIn`` class is a driver provided in the ``mbed-os`` library.
 The driver maps the input signal received from 0...3.3V to 0.0f...1.0f.
 This should be kept in mind when using the sensor to interpret the received values correctly.

 ### Connection to the Nucleo-Board

 It is necessary to power the sensors with 5.0V.
 The sensor has 3 wires: one for signal transmission, one for ground, and one for power.
-The transmission wire needs be to connected to the Nucleo pin that allows the reception of an analog signal, in our example this is the **PC_2** pin.
+The transmission wire needs to be connected to the Nucleo pin that allows the reception of an analog signal, in our example this is the **PC_2** pin.

 [Nucleo Board pinmap][4]